olahsymbo/analytics-dashboard-service/README.md

 python venv -m <name>
 ```

-### Goto the directory of the virtual environment and activate it
+   goto the directory of the virtual environment and activate it

 ```
 cd <name>/bin